-Coverage for staff at private long term care facilities and residents from all long term care facilities were obtained from aggregate reporting by health authority staff through REDCap.
+Coverage for staff at private long term care facilities and residents of all long term care facilities were obtained by aggregate reporting by health authority staff using the REDCap application.
 In BC, licensing of long term care facilities is conducted by regional Health Authority Community Care Facility Licensing programs.
 Beginning in the 2018/19 influenza season, a list of long term care facilities was provided by the Office of the Seniors Advocate and was sent to each health authority for review.
-Long term care facilities that closed during the previous year were removed and new facilities were added to the list.
+Long term care facilities that closed during the previous year were removed and new facilities were added to the list of facilities in REDCap.